agilepoodle/SCPACP/src/scpacp.md

 ---

-# Craftsman
+# Widen the Horizon

 Learn.

 Curious.

-Step outside the box.
+Step outside the box to see it.

-Read, watch, engage.
+Orthogonality.

 ---

-# Craftsman
+# Knowitall

 Generalists.